THE MARIELDERS, INC.

 The first tax levy to help support the Mariemont Assembly Program for Older Adults was passed on November 7, 1978.
 This was the first levy in the state of Ohio to be passed to support a senior center.
 The levy was for ½ mill.
 Without the passage of the levy, the Center would have closed as on-going financial support was needed.
 The CETA grant provided funds for only one year.

-The Mariemont Assembly Program for Older Adults became known as MARIELDERS in 1979.
+The Mariemont Assembly Program for Older Adults became known as MariElders in 1979.
 The logo was designed by Ed Steinau.
-Linda Anderson was hired as the Director of the MARIELDERS and in 1980 Barbara Anderson (no relation) was hired as the Director and served until her retirement in 2011.
-Kathy Chapman-Dick was hired as the Director in 2012.
+Linda Anderson was hired as the Director of MariElders and in 1980 Barbara Anderson (no relation) was hired as the Director and served until her retirement in 2011.
+Kathy Chapman-Dick was hired as the Director in 2012 and retired with 19+ years of service in December, 2019.
+Stephanie Crellin is MariElder's Executive Director from January 2020 to present.

-Serving the members of THE MARIELDERS is reason the Center exists.
+Serving the members of MariElders is reason the Center exists.
 Without them, there wouldn’t be a Center for Older Adults in Mariemont.
-The members support the activities of the MARIELDERS through various fundraisers and volunteer opportunities.
-The Members Council, comprised of active members of the MARIELDERS, was formally established in 1980 with adoption of their Constitution and By-Laws.
+The members support the activities of MariElders through various fundraisers and volunteer opportunities.
+The Members Council, comprised of active members of MariElders, was formally established in 1980 with adoption of their Constitution and By-Laws.
 The President of the Members Council serves as an Ex-Officio member of the Board of Trustees.
 The President serves a one year term and the members hold a meeting the first Tuesday of each month at the Center.

-In June, 1995, THE MARIELDERS moved to their current location, a free standing building which they purchased on Madisonville Road, near the Mariemont square.
+In June, 1995, MariElders moved to their current location, a free standing building which they purchased on Madisonville Road, near the Mariemont square.

-MARIELDERS is funded by a local property tax levy through the Village of Mariemont, The Older Americans Act through the Council on Aging of Southwestern Ohio, contributions from local businesses and individuals.
-We also do a variety of fundraisers include an Italian Festival in spring, a junk sale in summer and an annual appeal in the fall.
+MariElders is funded by a local property tax levy through the Village of Mariemont, The Older Americans Act through the Council on Aging of Southwestern Ohio, contributions from local businesses and individuals.
+We also do a variety of fundraisers including a yearly junk sale and an annual appeal in the fall.
 Other activities may take place during the year as new sources of funding and support are always being sought.